umts/aggressive-epsilon/README.md

    "item": "Granny Smith"}
   ```

-  If the requested reservation could not be found, a blank response body is returned with a 404 status.

   ---

 + `DELETE /reservations/:id`

   This endpoint allows you to delete any reservation which you have created.
   If the reservation has been successfully deleted, a blank response body is returned with a status of 200.
-  If the reservation could not be found, a 404 will be returned.

   ---